burtr/reu-cfs/reu-cfs-2023/python-the-language/README.md

 This second chapter attempts to point out to the Python learner what data types you will be using, and should be using.
 1. [The execution model](https://github.com/burtr/reu-cfs/blob/master/reu-cfs-2023/python-the-language/3_execution_model.ipynb).
 This third chapter is a more sophisticated look at the language.
-It might be something new for many programmers, as this information is generally just it reference manuals, leaving the work-a-day programmer unaware of the underlying harmony of the language's framework.
+It might be something new for many programmers, as this information is generally just found in the reference manuals.
+But that leaves the work-a-day programmer unaware of the underlying harmony of the language's framework.
 1. [Assertion programming](https://github.com/burtr/reu-cfs/blob/master/reu-cfs-2023/python-the-language/4_assertion_programming.ipynb).
 One might think this fourth chapter should not be here, as it is about things totally different.
 However, this learning trail's goal is success at the entire programming bundle: the language, its innate switfness in implemenation (the datay types chapter),